 We know that it might sound daunting, but it doesn’t have to be.
 Start with proofreading.
 Read what you’ve written aloud to make sure that it makes sense.
 This is the easiest way to catch silly mistakes, the ones you could have easily avoided but make you look the worst.
 If you’re unsure, ask Google.
 There is a plethora of resources available online to help you — better to double-check than to be sorry.

 Uphold a Professional Standard of Writing

 Practice makes perfect and everybody makes mistakes, so don’t be surprised if you get caught with a mistake or two; somebody will be sure to correct you.
 The problem comes when we consistently don’t make the effort and become lazy.
 It diminishes the quality of our writing, and in a business context, it can be very costly.
 At the very least, following writing conventions shows that you uphold a professional standard.
-Imagine you have walked into a business and the office is full of empty cans and takeout containers, and all the tables are scattered with unorganised papers, and the receptionist hadn’t ironed their shirt and doesn’t look up from their phone to greet you.
+Imagine you have walked into a business and the office is full of empty cans and takeout containers, and all the tables are scattered with unorganised papers, and the receptionist hasn’t ironed their shirt and doesn’t look up from their phone to greet you.
 Would you perhaps begin to have certain expectations regarding the company standards?
 The same goes for your writing.
 What you post reflects on you and your business, and it’s important to keep a professional standard when writing, especially online where everybody can see it.